 Part-time academic faculty (i.e., those having an FTE of at least 50% but less than 100% for the contract year) may be eligible for sabbatical leave at the discretion of the University.
 In such cases, the leave and payment provided shall be at a time and amount pro-rated to reflect part-time status.

 Eligibility for sabbatical leave commences at the end of the sixth year of full-time service in the same position.
 Any period of time spent on an unpaid status is not considered a part of the six-year service requirement under this policy.
 Applications for a sabbatical leave must be submitted while a faculty member is in a paid status.

 Sabbatical applications are submitted during the fall semester for leave during the following fiscal year.
 Leave may not be applied for and taken in the same fiscal year.
 Once awarded and scheduled, sabbatical leave may not be rescheduled or postponed without forfeiting the leave and reapplying the following year.
-Faculty who have been awarded a sabbatical leave may request a change in length of their leave from a full year to a semester or from a semester to a full year, as long as the leave will still occur within the same fiscal year and approval is obtained from their department chair, dean, and the executive vice president and provost.
+Faculty who have been awarded a sabbatical leave may request a change in length of their leave from a full year to a one-half year or from a one-half year to a full year, as long as the leave will still occur within the same fiscal year and approval is obtained from their department chair, dean, and the Executive Vice President and Provost.

 The taking of sabbatical leave will not interfere with the continuing employment of an individual or any other rights or privileges normally associated with appointment to the faculty.
-Service credit for retiree health insurance will be based on the faculty member's full-time equivalency (FTE) while on sabbatical.
+Service credit for retiree health insurance will be based on the faculty member’s FTE while on sabbatical.

-Additional income - for example, grants-in-aid or fellowships - may be accepted during the leave provided the activity for which the income is received contributes to the individual's professional development or his/her future usefulness to the University.
+Additional income - for example, grants or fellowships - may be accepted during the leave provided the activity for which the income is received contributes to the individual’s professional development or their future contributions to the University.